MSDI & DI Application

 Applications to the combined Master of Science in Human Nutrition/Dietetic Internship (MSDI) program and Dietetic Internship (DI) program at OHSU must be completed through the Dietetic Internship Centralized Application Services (DICAS).

-DICAS will be available December 2013 for the Spring 2014 match.
-The program plans to accept 8-10 students to start in the summer of 2014.
-This number is subject to change.
+DICAS will be available December 2018 for the Spring 2019 match.
 The online application must be completed for our program by 11:59 p.m.
-Central Time on February 15, 2014.
+Central Time on February 15, 2019.

 - Why do you want to enter the nutrition and dietetics profession?

-- Discuss experiences that have helped to prepare you for a career in nutrition and dietetics
+- What specific experiences have helped to prepare you for a career in nutrition and dietetics?

 - What are your short-term and long-term professional goals?